Spotlight

 About the champion

-The Wick - Spotlight artist Celina Teague
+The Wick Culture - Spotlight Artist Celina Teague

 Since founding her eponymous gallery in 2012, Kristin Hjellegjerde has gained a reputation for exhibiting a bold roster of international emerging and established artists.
 In 2019, she curated ‘Kubatana’ at Vestfossen Kunstlabortorium, the largest exhibition of African artists’ work to be held in Norway, and the gallery has expanded to include two spaces in London and one in Berlin and West Palm Beach, as well as a summer space in an 18th-century German castle.